saifar-tug/TeaBuddy/README.md

 - Integrate more models (like LLaMA 3 or Mistral)
 - Use embeddings + vector search for tea docs
-- Test mode (quizzes on tea knowledge)
+- Test mode (funn quizzes on tea knowledge)
 - Responsive layout for mobile use

 ---